Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Employees (Trade Unions)
 	- Employers (Employer Association)
 	- Governments
-- When employer has dispute with most/all e
+- When employer has dispute with most/all employees it results in an industrial dispute, or a strike